 Today, many project managers use agile methods to break large projects down into more manageable tasks called sprints.

-A project roadmap is a visual tool designed to help them plan and monitor these tasks.
+A project roadmap is a visual tool designed to help them plan and track these tasks.

 More than a simple Gantt chart or Kanban board, a project roadmap optimizes team productivity in real-time.